AutomateThePlanet/Bellatrix-Documentation/docs/ios-automation/templates.md

 1. Open CMD
 2. Using the command "dotnet new -l" you can see all available templates

-Before you can create a new project, you need to install the Bellatrix template first.
+Before you can create a new project, you need to install the BELLATRIX template first.

 **All available templates:**